ldlda/uni-distrib/pw5/task.md

 in fact do `find / >> file.txt` to archive it + use the result!

+// i need some more commands here that fills up peoples disk in 3 seconds. `cat /dev/urandom | base64 >> code.txt` maybe

 ## WHAT EVEN IS longest path

 is it the most nodes to go from a file to another?